DynamicEcosystemsLandscapesLab/Project-Ecosystem-Model-Comparison/README.md

 # Project-Ecosystem-Model-Comparison

-This directory contains data and other information from Zachary Robbins' REU project, running SORTIE on Harvard Forest.
+This repository contains data and other information from the Ecosystem Model Comparison projected, funded by DOD.

+Primary web page:

+Trello page: